Geophone Prize

 The Geothermal Geophone Prize consists of three phases that will fast-track efforts to design, test, and fabricate advanced functional seismometer prototypes.
 Each stage will include a contest period when competitors work to rapidly advance their solutions with the support of the American-Made Network.

 The competition is open to private organizations (for-profits and nonprofits), nonfederal government entities (such as states, counties, tribes, and municipalities), academic institutions, and individuals that meet all eligibility requirements.
-For more information, review the official prize rules.
+For full eligibility requirements, please read the official rules.

 Solutions that help shape the future

-Are you a thinker, entrepreneur, facility or potential partner?
-Anyone with an innovative idea can help promote transformation by participating in the American-Made Challenges.
+Are you a thinker, entrepreneur, or potential partner?
+Anyone with an innovative idea can participate in the American-Made Challenges.

 Follow this Prize